-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-What may interact with this medicine?Do not take thi medicine with any of the following medications:
+Do not take thi medicine with any of the following medications:

 This medicine may also interact with the following medications:

-What should I watch for while using this medicine?Your condition will be monitored closely when you first begin therapy.
+Your condition will be monitored closely when you first begin therapy.
 Often, this drug is first started in a hospital or other monitored health care setting.
 Once you are on maintenance therapy, visit your doctor or health care professional for regular checks on your progress.
 Because your condition and use of this medicine carry some risk, it is a good idea to carry an identification card, necklace or bracelet with details of your condition, medications, and doctor or health care professional.